-Writing and typing skills A free writing task appropriate to the level of study / work, should be given and analysed, to provide information about qualitative features such as grammar, sentence complexity, coherence, vocabulary choice, spelling accuracy, writing speed and handwriting legibility.
+Reading Accuracy Assessment of reading should include a standardised graded, single word reading test.
+Reading Efficiency Timed sight word and timed or untimed non-word reading tasks should be included.
+Reading Comprehension A standardised test of reading comprehension (silent is preferred) using continuous prose.
+When a silent reading comprehension task is used, it is recommended that informal oral reading of continuous prose is also included and used for qualitative analysis.
+Spelling A standardised graded single-word spelling test.
+The report should give a brief qualitative analysis of error type, without reference to specific test items.
+Sensitivity should be shown in the language used to describe patterns of errors.
+It can be helpful to identify areas that might benefit from specific support and intervention.
+Writing and typing A free writing task appropriate to the level of study / work, should be given and analysed, to provide information about qualitative features such as grammar, sentence complexity, coherence, vocabulary choice, spelling accuracy, writing speed and handwriting legibility.
 Pertinent aspects only of writing performance should be reported and should be related to the relevant educational / work environment and to the SpLD(s).
+Sensitivity should be shown in the language used to describe patterns of errors.
+It can be helpful to identify areas that might benefit from specific support and intervention.
 A copying task should also be given so that difficulties relating to motor skills and the process of composition can be teased apart.
 It might be relevant to sample typing speed and accuracy.
 Number / estimation / calculation A standardised graded test of mathematics attainment may be included at the assessor's discretion.
 However, a low score on such a test cannot be used as sole evidence of dyscalculia.
-Other measures of number, estimation and calculation would need to be included and analysed alongside a detailed history of difficulty.
+Other measures of number, estimation and calculation would need to be included and analysed alongside a history of difficulty.
+Confirmation of diagnostic decision NormallyEssential2-3 paragraphs butThis short section will include:probablyA brief re-statement of the diagnostic outcome/s.not more than 1 pageFurther comments, as needed or appropriate.

-Confirmation of diagnostic decision Normally 2- 3 paragraphs but probably not more than 1 page Essential This short section will include: A brief re-statement of the diagnostic outcome, affording the opportunity, if applicable, to map the evidence from the assessment to a recognised definition of the SpLD under consideration.
-Further comments, as needed or appropriate.
 A positive comment about working with the student / client.
-Assessors may also wish to sign and date the report again at this point.
-Recommendations Subheadings as relevant 1-3 pages Recommendations must be tailored to the needs of the person assessed.
+Recommendations Subheadings as relevant 1-3 pages Essential Recommendations must be tailored to the needs of the person assessed.
 They may include some but not necessarily all of the following types of recommendations.
 Key recommendations given in the Overview section of the report need not be repeated here unless further detail or explanation is required.
-Onward referral If appropriate, a recommendation should be made for onward referral for further specialist assessment, or to another relevant professional e.g. medical, vision, mental health etc. In the case of possible autistic, ADHD and / or visual difficulties, these may be noted but not diagnosed, although information about onward referral must be provided.
+Onward referral If appropriate, a recommendation should be made for onward referral for further specialist assessment, or to another relevant professional e.g. medical, vision, mental health etc. rs can facilitate onward referral and have been provided in the SASC guidance for visual difficulties, onditions and ADHD.
+See www.sasc.org.uk Downloads. - social communication /ASD/ mental health difficulties the assessor should describe in the report professional assessment.
+In the case of ADHD, information about a route to specialist medical led.
 Sixth-form / Further Education / other Vocational Training Access arrangements recommendations following JCQ guidance (where applicable).
 Recommendations for specialist teaching support.
 Guidance for classroom teachers in supporting students with SpLDs.
 Useful references and resources: literature, audio, web, app etc. Use of assistive technologies.
+Higher Education examination arrangIf student is eligible gements recommendations, if applicable and bearing in mind that final decisions about gements lie with the institution the student attends. e, how to apply for the Disabled Student's Allowance. or specialist teaching support.